Ircama/tk_date_entry/README.md

 # tk_date_entry

 *tk_date_entry* is a lightweight, dependency-free Tkinter `DateEntry` widget with a drop-down calendar.
-It is designed as a drop-in replacement for [tkcalendar](https://pypi.org/project/tkcalendar/)'s `DateEntry`, with zero external dependencies: it only requires the Python standard library (`tkinter`).
+It has zero external dependencies: it only requires the Python standard library (`tkinter`).

 The widget provides a single-line entry showing a date in a configurable format, with a drop-down calendar popup for visual date selection.
-It works on Windows, macOS and Linux with any Tk version from 8.6 up to 9.x.

 ## Key Features